aparna4scholas/ReactPhotoApp/README.md

 --> create a Nav bar
 --> install sass
 --> give styles to the nav bar
--->use flex properties for nav bar
+--> use flex properties for nav bar
+--> import components in app.js